TYPEONEERROR

 Software

-I spend most of my day in Firefox, Notion, VS Code, Tower (for Git), and iTerm.
+I spend most of my day in Vivaldi, Notion, VS Code, Tower (for Git), and iTerm.
 I love Vim and utilize VS Code’s Vim plugin.
-VS Code’s remote SSH plugin lets me connect to the NUC and save all the precious resources for running Slack and Firefox tabs on the Mac.
+VS Code’s remote SSH plugin lets me connect to the NUC and save all the precious resources for running Slack and browser tabs on the Mac.

 Hyper key + vim moves to manage windows